Bayesian Calibration of the Crossterms Eigenvolume HRG Model: Integrating Lattice QCD and Experimental Data: Abstract

 \section{Abstract}

-We perform a Bayesian calibration of the Crossterms Eigenvolume Hadron Resonance Gas (Cross EV-HRG) model, which incorporates flavor-dependent repulsive interactions in a thermodynamically consistent framework.
-For the first time, the model is simultaneously constrained using lattice QCD (LQCD) thermodynamic observables and centrality-resolved hadron yield data from Pb--Pb collisions at $\sqrt{s_{\mathrm{NN}}} = 2.76$~TeV, measured by the ALICE Collaboration.
-Model parameters, including species-dependent eigenvolume radii and chemical freeze-out conditions, are inferred using Markov Chain Monte Carlo sampling.
-We find that LQCD data alone do not tightly constrain the parameters, particularly in the strange hadron sector, suggesting possible incompleteness in the hadron resonance spectrum.
-To account realistically for experimental uncertainties, we construct a phenomenological covariance matrix incorporating correlated systematic errors, which significantly affect both the marginal distributions and interdependencies of the inferred parameters.
-In the joint calibration, we extract a consistent set of hadron radii that simultaneously describe both LQCD and experimental data, demonstrating the viability of a unified thermal description of the hadronic medium.
-Residual uncertainties in the strange sector highlight the need for future studies incorporating QCD-predicted states and higher-order fluctuation observables.
+We perform a Bayesian calibration of the Cross-term Excluded-Volume Hadron Resonance Gas (Cross EV--HRG) model, which incorporates flavor-dependent repulsive interactions within a thermodynamically consistent framework.
+For the first time, the thermal model is simultaneously constrained using lattice QCD (LQCD) thermodynamic observables and centrality-resolved hadron yield data from Pb–Pb collisions at $\sqrt{s_{\mathrm{NN}}}=2.76~\mathrm{TeV}$ measured by the ALICE Collaboration.
+We also find that the calibration outcome is strongly data-dependent in terms of constraining power and uncertainty structure.
+In particular, LQCD observables alone provide only weak constraints on the eigenvolume parameters, while the inclusion of hadron yield data substantially enhances the constraining power and induces a nontrivial reshaping of the posterior distributions.
+We further investigate the impact of correlated experimental systematic uncertainties by constructing a phenomenological covariance matrix and systematically varying its strength, demonstrating that a careful and consistent treatment of systematic correlations is essential for reliable parameter estimation.
+Across all calibration scenarios, the parameters associated with multi-strange hadrons remain only moderately constrained, which may reflect limitations of the currently established hadron resonance spectrum.
+No clear monotonic hierarchy of strange-hadron eigenvolume radii emerges within the present uncertainties, indicating that further dedicated studies are required.